Teaching support from the UK’s largest provider of in-school maths tuition

 Why use a place value grid?

 The beauty of a place value grid is that it can be reused throughout maths lessons from Year 1 to Year 6 (and for SATs revision).
-At KS1 you may only make use of tens and hundreds, but place value grids can be easily modified to cover thousandths, ten thousands, hundred thousands – however far you need them to go for KS2 maths.
+At KS1 you may only make use of tens place and hundreds place, but place value grids can be easily modified to cover thousandths, ten thousands, hundred thousands – however far you need them to go in KS2 maths.

 You can create a decimals place value chart that focuses only on the ones place and below or one that looks at negative numbers, and how place value works for them.

-Once the basics of using a place value grid have been established in class, they can be used to aid learning of all manner of place value related topics; they are a good way to help pupils get to grips with ordering numbers, for example.
+Once the overviews of using a place value grid have been established in class, they can be used to aid learning of all place value related topics.
+They are a good way to help pupils get to grips with ordering numbers and partitioning, for example.

 Put an end to place value misconceptions